Women of Abstraction (P.1): Hilma AF Klint - Mystic & Mother of Abstraction

 - Spiral.
 A common metaphor in theosophy, representing evolutionary development- a spiral winding counterclockwise was associated with the power of thought, and one winding clockwise associated with the power of emotion.

 - Color.
-Hilma created a system of color - blue was associated with the feminine, and yellow as masculine; their unity is signified by green
+Hilma created a system of color - blue was associated with the feminine, and yellow as masculine; their unity is signified by green.

 - Prisms.
 Represented ascending states of consciousness.